aparr03/tymelyne-website/README.md

    - [Download Github Desktop](https://desktop.github.com/download/)
    - Clone the repo `tymeline-website` and save it to your machine
    - Pull the latest edition of `main`
-   - Open the file directory in VS Code
+   - Open the project in VS Code

 <br>